-We currently own and operate vertically integrated manufacturing and assembly factories in the PRC, Mexico and Brazil, which allow us to produce in the regional markets and to scale our production to meet growing demand.
-In 2018, we began conversion of our Mexico refurbishment plant into a full manufacturing and assembly factory.
-This conversion was substantially completed by the third quarter of 2019.
-We also use third-party manufacturing partners in the Far East, such as Vietnam.
+We currently operate vertically integrated manufacturing and assembly factories in the PRC, Mexico and Brazil, which allow us to produce in the regional markets and to scale our production to meet growing demand.
+We also use selected third-party manufacturers and suppliers in Asia.